pmem/pmemkv-bench/CONTRIBUTING.md

 make cppformat
 ```

-for python scripts (using python's black formatter), use:
+for python scripts (using python's formatter - black in ver.
+21.4b2), use:

 ```sh
 make pyformat